Listen to the Podcast or Read the Transcript

 [00:05:28] This cephalic phase response, this Brain Stage, where it plays out isn’t just in you and me.
 It’s so important to living things its also found in our primate cousins.
 They also have a rich varied Brain Stage of food.
 And not just them.

 [00:05:51] Other mammals like dogs.
-In fact it was first worked out in dogs over 100 years ago by Pavlov who found that dogs would salivate.
-They would create the gastric juices when they saw food.
+In fact, it was first worked out in dogs over 100 years ago by Pavlov who found that dogs would salivate.
+They would create gastric juices when they saw food.
 But then if that experience was linked to a sound like a bell, or a buzzer, or a physical experience or a time of day, that would trigger the Cephalic Phase — they’d have the Brain Stage, just from the other thing [the trigger] — the bell ringing, even if the food wasn’t present.

 [00:06:20] And it’s not just the mammals, it’s in birds.
 And even in the striped bass.
 It’s in fish as well as us.

 [00:06:27] Just to put it in perspective up to 30 percent of all the gastric juices you secrete happen as part of the Brain Stage — not after the food gets the stomach.
-That means each of us we can make up to about 10 ounces a day of gastric juices just from cephalic phase.
+That means each of us can make up to about 10 ounces a day of gastric juices just from the cephalic phase.
 That’s what the Brain Stage is.

 [00:06:53] Let’s talk about an edge case.
 Something that’s a food and also that’s a drug.
 And that edge case is coffee.
 Coffee is one of the most widely consumed beverages in the world.
 It’s got its own distinct flavor and aroma but it also has caffeine which is the number one most used psychoactive drug in the world.

-[00:07:19] A few years ago some researchers in Norway decided to do a study where they they hook people up [to monitors] to look at all kinds of minor changes in their physiology — their skin conductance the heart rate heart rate variability and half of them were given coffee to drink and the other half were tricked and told they were getting coffee but there was really no caffeine in it.
+[00:07:19] A few years ago some researchers in Norway decided to do a study where they hook people up [to monitors] to look at all kinds of minor changes in their physiology — their skin conductance the heart rate variability and half of them were given coffee to drink and the other half were tricked and told they were getting coffee but there was really no caffeine in it.
 It was really decaf.
 And what they found was that at first was the ones who were tricked also had the heart rate changes, the skin conductance changes, and were more alert and had blood pressure changes.
 They were tricked into believing that it was actually coffee and responded like it was coffee — at least for a while, until the caffeine didn’t really show up.

 [00:08:05] And they call this a placebo response.